-The Appellant contends that the SEIR fails to identify and mitigate significant impacts related to construction and operational noise impacts on children in the City College Multi-Use Building childcare facilities and other childcare facilities and schools.
-The Appellant also states that the SEIR erroneously identifies the time of least noise sensitivity as between 9 a.m. and 4 p.m., stating that these are during City College class times and childcare facility operations.
+The appellant contends that the SEIR fails to identify and mitigate significant impacts related to construction and operational noise impacts on children participating in child behavior observation classes in the City College Multi-Use Building and other childcare facilities and schools.
+The appellant also states that the SEIR erroneously identifies the time of least noise sensitivity as between 9 a.m. and 4 p.m., stating that these are during City College class times and childcare facility operations.

-Construction noise impacts aree evaluated under Impact NO-1 on SEIR pp. 3.C-23 to 3.C-31.
+Construction noise impacts are evaluated under Impact NO-1 on SEIR pp. 3.C-23 to 3.C-31.
 Operational noise impacts are evaluated under Impact NO-3 on SEIR pp. 3.C-33 to 3.C-38 and Impact NO-4 on SEIR pp. 3.C-36 to 3.C-38.
-The Appellant incorrectly asserts that the SEIR does not disclose and mitigate the project's impact.
-For example, the Department fully responded to comments on the draft SEIR regarding children in the Multi-Use Building, childcare facilities, and schools in RTC Response NO-1: Noise Baseline (pp. 4.D-2 to 4.D-5), RTC Response NO-3: Construction Noise Impacts (pp. 4.D-11 to 4.D-17), RTC Response NO-5: Operational Noise (pp. 4.D-20), and RTC Response NO-6: Noise Mitigation Measure (pp. 4.D-21 to 4.D-23).
+The appellant incorrectly asserts that the SEIR does not disclose and mitigate the project's impact.
+The department fully responded to comments on the draft SEIR regarding children attending child behavior observation classes in the Multi-Use Building, and schools in RTC Response NO-1: Noise Baseline (pp. 4.D-2 to 4.D-5), RTC Response NO-3: Construction Noise Impacts (pp. 4.D-11 to 4.D-17), RTC Response NO-5: Operational Noise (pp. 4.D-20), and RTC Response NO-6: Noise Mitigation Measure (pp. 4.D-21 to 4.D-23).

 As described on SEIR p.
-3.C-25 and in RTC Response NO-1: Noise Baseline, the construction noise analysis is based on the closest sensitive receptors to the project site and include residences along Plymouth Avenue, San Ramon Way, and 1100-1150 Ocean Avenue residences, and Archbishop Riordan High School.
+3.C-25 and in RTC Response NO-1: Noise Baseline, the construction noise analysis is based on the closest sensitive receptors to the project site and include residences along Plymouth Avenue, San Ramon Way, and 1100-1150 Ocean Avenue, and Archbishop Riordan High School.
 As stated in RTC Response NO-1 (RTC p.
-4.D-3), the "predicted construction-related noise levels at sensitive receptors are evaluated to determine whether the project would result in a (1) an increase in sustained noise levels that are 10 dBA above the ambient background noise levels over a substantial period of time, or (2) noise levels above the
+4.D-3), the "predicted construction-related noise levels at sensitive receptors are evaluated to determine whether the project would result in a (1) an increase in sustained noise levels that are 10 dBA above the ambient background noise levels over a substantial period of time, or (2) noise levels above the Federal Transit Administration's limit of 90 dBA.
+The analysis and disclosure of maximum potential project-specific increases over existing ambient environments (i.e., a 'worst-case' assessment) follows standard methodology for the evaluation of noise impacts."

-Federal Transit Administration's limit of 90 dBA.
-The analysis and disclosure of maximum potential project-specific increases over existing ambient environments (i.e., a "worst-case" assessment) follows standard methodology for the evaluation of noise impacts."
-RTC Response NO-1 explains that the predicted construction-related noise levels at the nearest sensitive receptor locations show where the maximum combined noise levels from construction equipment would occur.
-Other childcare facilities were not included in the impact table because they are substantially more distant than the nearest sensitive receptors shown in Table 3.C-8 of the SEIR (p.
+RTC Response NO-1 explains that construction-related noise levels are measured at the nearest sensitive receptor locations to identify the maximum combined noise impacts from construction equipment.
+No childcare facilities were included in the impact table because they are substantially more distant than the nearest sensitive receptors shown in Table 3.C-8 of the SEIR (p.
 3.C-27).
-Table RTC-5 and Table RTC-6 provides for informational purposes construction-related noise levels at other childcare locations such as Mighty Bambinis Childcare and the future City College daycare at Judson Avenue and Frida Kahlo Way (see RTC pp. 4.D-4 to 4.D-4).
-As shown in Table RTC-5 and RTC-6, the resultant construction noise levels at more distant childcare receptors would not exceed the FTA's 90 dBA daytime standard or the "Ambient + 10 dBA" standard.
+Tables RTC-5 and RTC-6 provide for informational purposes construction-related noise levels at other childcare locations such as Mighty Bambinis Childcare and the future City College daycare at Judson Avenue and Frida Kahlo Way (see RTC pp. 4.D-4 to 4.D-4).
+As shown in Tables RTC-5 and RTC-6, the resultant construction noise levels at childcare receptors more distant from the project site would not exceed the FTA's 90 dBA daytime standard or the "Ambient + 10 dBA" standard.